 Where to Buy a Cushion-Cut Diamond Engagement Ring

-With cushion-cut diamonds, it’s essential to review images and video to make sure your diamond is up to your standards.
-There’s no way to tell from a certificate whether the diamond has a “chunky” or “crushed ice” look.
-The certificate also can’t tell you if the shape is off.
+With cushion-cut diamonds, it's essential to review images and videos to make sure your diamond is up to your standards.
+There's no way to tell from a grade report whether the diamond has a "chunky" or "crushed ice" look.
+The report also can't tell you if the shape is off.

 If you just can't seem to find what you're looking for, check out CustomMade.
 Their experts can help you find the perfect cushion center stone and place it in a ring that's truly unique.
 With their guidance, you can create your dream ring.